One of the most unforgettable experiences your kids can have in the UAE is to go desert camping

 - Qasr al Sarab by Anantara, deep in the Liwa Desert this is serious opulence and has been by far my favourite UAE resort experience!

-- Al Wadi Desert by Ritz Carlton (previously Banyan Tree) – In Ras al Khaimah its individual villas are a massive drawcard along with their extensive ‘back to nature’ programs
+- Ritz Carlton Al Wadi Desert (previously Banyan Tree) – In Ras al Khaimah its individual villas are a massive drawcard along with their extensive ‘back to nature’ programs.

-- For a hybrid experience, we loved Arabian Nights Village.
-Located less than an hour from Abu Dhabi, off the Al Ain road, you could still undertake desert experiences like sand boarding, quad biking, camel riding, but snuggle back in your cosy (luxury!) hut.
+- For a hybrid camping/resort-style experience, we loved Arabian Nights Village.
+Located less than an hour from Abu Dhabi, off the Al Ain road, you could still undertake desert experiences like sandboarding, quad biking, camel riding, but snuggle back in your cosy (luxury!) hut.

 Most of all have fun.
 Embrace the sand and get out there and explore!